 \subsubsection{Evaluation Metrics}

-To evaluate how well multimodal trajectories match the ground truth (GT), we use metrics like minimum average displacement error ($minADE_K$), which is the minimum of the mean L2 distances between predicted $k$ multimodal trajectories and GT over all time steps; minimum final displacement error ($minFDE_K$), focusing on the minimum L2 distance between endpoints of predicted $k$ multimodal trajectories and GT's endpoint; and Brier minimum Final Displacement Error ($b - minFDE_K$), similar to $minFDE_K$ but with an added $(1.0 -\hat{p}_K)^2$ to the endpoint loss.
+To assess alignment between multimodal predicted trajectories and ground truth (GT), we adopt four evaluation metrics: minimum Average Displacement Error (\(minADE_K\)), minimum Final Displacement Error (\(minFDE_K\)), rier minimum Final Displacement Error (\(b-minFDE_K\)), and Miss Rate (MR).
+Specifically, \(minADE_K\) denotes the minimum mean L2 distance between the K predicted multimodal trajectories and GT across all time steps. \(minFDE_K\) focuses on the minimum L2 distance between endpoints of the K predicted trajectories and that of GT. \(b-minFDE_K\) is a variant of \(minFDE_K\), with endpoint loss augmented by a \((1.0 -\hat{p}_K)^2\) term.
+MR quantifies the proportion of predicted endpoints outside a 2-meter radius circle of GT endpoint.